cerdmann/spring-boot-lab/README.md

     ```
     fly -t ci login  -c http://23.96.231.205:8080 -n pcf_guru_1
     ```

+    When prompted, supply the [Concourse username] and [Concourse password]

     We are telling the *fly-cli* to log us in, and set a target environment label (-t) as *ci*.
 In future commands, we will target this particular login by starting our commands with ```fly -t ci ...```
 1. Create a [Concourse task](https://concourse.ci/running-tasks.html) for the build step